BaobabHealthTrust/migration_imports/README.md

 3. Change the BART 2 config/database.yml to point to the OpenMRS version 1.7.
 This is the database which has the migrated data.

-4. Test the data by running sampling some patients and comparing their records with BART 1.
+4. Test the data by sampling some patients and comparing their records with BART 1.
 You could also run queries on the 3 databases to verify the data

-5. Can also test data by running cohort in both BART 1 and BART 2 and BART 1 cohort should be a gold standard in this case.
+5. One can also test the data by running cohort report in both BART 1 and BART 2.
+Please remember that BART 1 cohort should be a gold standard in this case.